Market

 level of Management

-judgement to determine
+judgement to

-the possible outcome
+possible outcome

 of the legal cases,

-estimation of level
+estimation of level of

-of provisioning and
+provisioning and its

-its related accounting
+related accounting

 disclosures.